-In order to realize an IMU, a 3-axis accelerometer and a 3-axis gyroscope is required.
-Even if multi-axis measurements have already been demonstrated, the possibility of measuring all components of inertia or even the 3 components of acceleration relies on successive measurements over the three directions.
-A theoretical proposal to extract information along several axis in a single shot was put forward at LP2N, where the authors propose new multidimensional atom optics that can create coherent superpositions of atomic wave packets along three spatial directions 160.
-They argue how these tools can be used to generate light-pulse atom interferometers that are simultaneously sensitive to the three components of acceleration and rotation, and how to isolate these inertial components in a single experimental shot.
+In order to realize an IMU, a three-axis accelerometer and a three-axis gyroscope are required.
+Even if multi-axis measurements have already been demonstrated, the possibility of measuring all components of inertia or even the three components of acceleration relies on successive measurements over the three directions.
+A theoretical proposal to extract information along several axes in a single shot was put forward at LP2N, where the authors propose new multidimensional atom optics that can create coherent superpositions of atomic wavepackets along three spatial directions.160 They argue how these tools can be used to generate light-pulse atom interferometers that are simultaneously sensitive to the three components of acceleration and rotation and how to isolate these inertial components in a single experimental shot.